anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 <a name="8.1"></a>
 ## 8.1 Introduction

-This Chapter 8 Annex contains standard test cases to be executed during NFVI validations to ensure a Reference Implementation of CNTT Reference Model Architecture complies with industry-driven standards.
-The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), in partnership with the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA/RI verifications.
+This Chapter 8 Annex contains test cases to be executed during NFVI validations to ensure a Reference Implementation of CNTT Reference Architecture is in compliance.
+The Linux Foundation Networking (LFN) OPNFV Verified Program (OVP), in partnership with the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA/RI verifications.

 <a name="8.2"></a>
 ## 8.2 Generic Test Cases